 Assignment

-Except as provided herein, Interconnecting Customer shall not voluntarily assign its rights or obligations, in whole or in part, of this tariff without the Company’s written consent.
+Except as provided herein, Interconnecting Customer shall not voluntarily assign its rights or obligations, in whole or in part, under this tariff without the Company’s written consent.
 Any assignment purportedly made by Interconnecting Customer without the Company’s written consent shall not be valid.
 The Company shall not unreasonably withhold or delay its consent to Interconnecting Customer’s assignment of this Agreement.
 Notwithstanding the above, the Company’s consent will not be required for any assignment made by Interconnecting Customer to an Affiliate or as collateral security in connection with a financing transaction.
 In all events, the Interconnecting Customer will not be relieved of its obligations under this tariff unless, and until the assignee assumes in writing all obligations of this Agreement and notifies the Company of such assumption.

 Exhibit A - Simplified Process Interconnection Application